Badisi/xkeybrew/docs/guides/CODING.md

 <footer>
 ```

-> Any line of the commit message cannot be longer 100 characters!<br/>
+> Any line of the commit message cannot be longer than 100 characters!<br/>
   This allows the message to be easier to read on github as well as in various git tools.

 ##### Revert